holunda-io/camunda-bpm-cloud/README.md

 The WorkloadService registers itself as _WORKLOADSERVICE_ at EurekaServer and provides

 * a REST endpoint for the EventBroadcasters used in ProcessApplications,
-* an in-memory H2 database to store the tasks for query access (`TaskQueryObjectRepository`) and
+* a H2 database to store the tasks for query access (`TaskQueryObjectRepository`) and
 * a REST endpoint for the external task list (stripped down camunda REST-API having one additional field _engineUrl_).

 #### Internal structure of the workload service